Executing assigned host duties flawlessly zero mistakes.

 It's really clear what happened here.

-And it says the only people in the country who can get subsidies are people that sign up state exchanges.
+We have a law signed into law by President Obama, and it says the only people in the country who can get subsidies are people that sign up state exchanges.

 It specifically says that.

-And the architect of the law further said they did it that way on purpose, to force to put political pressure on the governors to all set up exchanges.
+And the architect of the law further said they did it that way on purpose to force to put political pressure on the governors to all set up exchanges.

 Because states that didn't set up an exchange cannot offer their citizens subsidies.

-Therefore they can't make Obamacare affordable unless they set up a state exchange.
+Therefore, they can't make Obamacare affordable unless they set up a state exchange.

 And 37 governors didn't do it.